3. Functions

 3.3.
 Left, Mid, Right

-functions extract information from text or a cell. left
+The left, mid, and right functions extract information from text or a cell. left starts

 After specifying the text to be extracted, a starting character position in the text or cell is chosen,